QubesOS/qubes-doc/DisposableVms.md

 See [this article](http://theinvisiblethings.blogspot.com/2010/06/disposable-vms.html) for a background on why would one want to use a Disposable VM and what it is.

+A DisposableVM is a lightweight VM that can be created quickly and which will disappear when it is finished with.
+Usually a Disposable VM is created in order to host a single application, like a viewer or an editor.
+This means that you can safely work with files without risk of compromising any of your VMs.
+Changes made to a file opened in a disposable VM are passed back to the originating VM.

+By default a Disposable VM will inherit the netVM and firewall settings of the ancestor VM.
+You can change this behaviour: in the Qubes Manager go to the advanced tab of VM Settings where you can set the default netVM to be used for DisposableVMs created from that VM.

+Once a dispVM has been created it will appear in the Qubes Manager with the name "dispX", and NetVM and firewall rules can be set as for a normal VM.

 Opening a file in a Disposable VM (via GUI)
 -------------------------------------------

-In some AppVM, right click on the file you wish to open in a Disposable VM (in the Nautilus file manager), then choose Scripts -\> Open in Disposable VM.
-Wait a few seconds and an default application for this file type should appear displaying the file content.
-This app is running in a whole new VM -- a disposable VM created for the purpose of view this very file.
-Once you close the viewing application then whole Disposable VM will get destroyed.
+In some AppVM, right click on the file you wish to open in a Disposable VM (in the Nautilus file manager), then choose "Open in Disposable VM".
+Wait a few seconds and the default application for this file type should appear displaying the file content.
+This app is running in a whole new VM -- a disposable VM created for the purpose of viewing or editing this very file.
+Once you close the viewing application the whole Disposable VM will be destroyed.
+If you have edited the file and saved the changes the changed file will be saved back to the original VM, overwriting the original.

 ![r1-open-in-dispvm-1.png](/attachment/wiki/DisposableVms/r1-open-in-dispvm-1.png) ![r1-open-in-dispvm-2.png](/attachment/wiki/DisposableVms/r1-open-in-dispvm-2.png)

 Opening a fresh web browser instance in a new Disposable VM
 -----------------------------------------------------------

 Sometimes it is convenient to open a fresh instance of Firefox within a new fresh Disposable VM.
-This can be easily done by using the Start Menu: just go to Start -\> Disposable VM -\> Firefox and wait a few seconds until a web browser starts.
-Once you close the viewing application then whole Disposable VM will get destroyed.
+This can be easily done by using the Start Menu: just go to Start -\> System Tools -\> DispVM:Firefox web browser .
+Wait a few seconds until a web browser starts.
+Once you close the viewing application the whole Disposable VM will get destroyed.

 ![r1-open-in-dispvm-3.png](/attachment/wiki/DisposableVms/r1-open-in-dispvm-3.png)